If you got a tax refund of $4,500, would you spend it or invest it?

 Pick the Roth

 I strongly suggest the Roth option.
-I suggest Roth accounts for all clients, of all ages, in all tax brackets, every time, always, forever.
-Most of the reason is simply because of human behavior.
+I suggest Roth accounts for all clients, of all ages, in all tax brackets, every time.

 Of course, there are always exceptions.
 There are folks who will invest their tax refund or re-invest their RMDs.
-But, to make it easy on yourself, pick the Roth 401(k).
+But, you’d be the rare case.